To have gained entry into a desired group

 Past tense for to discover something (after searching)

-Past tense for to remove contaminants or impurities from
+Past tense for to percolate through an opening or surface

-Past tense for enter someone's land or property without permission
+Past tense for to enter someone's land or property without permission

 Related Words and Phrases